isomerpages/mccy-sgt/_reflect/1-your-stories.md

 &nbsp;

-*Contributed by Han Phay, 30, start-up founder:*

-This crisis is the perfect foundation for a nation to emerge resilient and strong, with innovation and daring.
-A entrepreneurial nation built not on traditional metrics of success, but citizens that dare to speak truth to power and try new things never done before.
-As a startup founder, having been in the entrepreneurial ecosystem has taught me lessons.
-These lessons showed up in our national crisis too.
-I see the parallels in our common story.
-The roadmap of a startup, emerging as our nation faces adversity and risk.

-**<span class="has-text-secondary">One hope I have for Singapore is:</span>** to use this opportunity to grow as a nation towards an entrepreneurial culture that embraces failure, and celebrates creativity and innovation.

-&nbsp;

 *Contributed by Peony Tan, 56:*

 During the Circuit Breaker, people seem more aware and considerate because of a common enemy: the COVID-19 virus.
 I felt assurred that Singaporeans woke up from a self-centred lifestyle.
 I realised we need to learn how to start a conversation without getting on each other's nerves.
 The fast-paced lifestyle where we assume that everyone holds the same values as us should be reviewed.
 The misunderstanding, jibing and sarcasm hidden behind anonymous identities on social media is a widespread problem we need to address.